Supratim0406/Stock-Price-Prediction-LSTM/README.md

 - `High`: The highest price during the day.
 - `Low`: The lowest price during the day.
 - `Close`: The stock price at market close.
-- `Adj Close`: The adjusted closing price accounting for splits and dividends.
 - `Volume`: The number of shares traded on the day.

 The data is available in CSV format and is loaded into a **pandas DataFrame** for processing.